 - If your toddler measures a foot size 5, then I recommend providing your toddler with a snow boot size 6.

 - If your toddler measures a foot size 5 ½, then I recommend providing your toddler with a snow boot size 7.

 If you are still unsure of what snow boot size you should order for your toddler please do not hesitate to contact me directly and I will help you out:

 Before you leave, I wanted to remind you that the type of socks that you provide for your toddler play a key role in keeping your toddler’s feet healthy.

 The socks that you choose are going to act as a barrier between your toddler’s feet and the snow boots.
 The correct type of socks can help prevent the formation and buildup of bacteria inside the boots.

 I always recommend socks made out of Merino wool.
 Keep in mind that the type of fabric used is a key element to consider when buying warm socks for your toddler.

 The comfort level and the durability that the socks provide are determined by the material and construction of the socks.
 I have made things easier for you and compiled a selection of the best winter socks for toddlers:

-I mentioned before about the importance of providing children with the correct shoe size, and the same applies with socks.
-It can be a little tricky to figure what is the correct sock size to order, so if you have any doubts please do not hesitate to contact me.
+I mentioned before the importance of providing children with the correct shoe size, and the same applies to socks.
+It can be a little tricky to figure out what is the correct sock size to order, so if you have any doubts please do not hesitate to contact me.
 Socks that are too long will bunch up below your kids’ feet and cause discomfort, while socks that are too short will cramp your kids’ toes together and make them rub against each other.